 Your ECS maintains balance within your body.
 After all, it is responsible for regulating essential functions such as sleep, pain, stress, and appetite.
 Thus, it is important to consume THC to improve this system instead of causing dysfunction.

-When smoking weed frequently, users can increase the risk of developing cannabis use disorder (CUD) and cannabinoid hyperemesis syndrome (CHS).
+When smoking weed frequently, users can increase their risk of developing cannabis use disorder (CUD) and cannabinoid hyperemesis syndrome (CHS).
 But even if you aren’t likely to develop these conditions, it is still important to listen to your body and understand that, sometimes, it needs a break to embrace the effects of your flower later again.

 When to Take a Tolerance Break

 How do you know when to take a tolerance break?
-If you are not hunting for a job nor have to comply with court orders and other legal issues, the signs it is time to take a marijuana tolerance break might not be easy to detect.
+If you are not hunting for a job or have to comply with court orders and other legal issues, the signs that it is time to take a marijuana tolerance break might not be easy to detect.
 But don’t worry, we have gathered some of the most common indicators that you need a t-break:

 You spend more money than usual on cannabis: While we all like to buy luxurious cannabis experiences from time to time, it might not be as fun when the amount of money you spend on weed goes to a few grams of flower, concentrates, and edibles.
 If you don’t like the look of your bank account, we are sorry to inform you that your body needs more cannabis than usual to receive its effects.

-You rely too much on it: Sure, cannabis can sometimes enhance our talents, help us sleep better, or focus more on tasks.
+You rely too much on it: Sure, cannabis can sometimes enhance our talents, help us sleep better, or help us focus more on tasks.
 However, you can’t totally rely on weed to achieve your goals or create a better sleeping schedule.
 If your “healthy lifestyle” results from excessive cannabis consumption, it isn’t as healthy as you think.

-Your favorite strain doesn’t work as it used to: An Indica with 30% THC can send anyone to bed except you?
+Your favorite strain doesn’t work as it used to: An indica with 30% THC can send anyone to bed except you.
 Most users who need to take a cannabis tolerance break often notice their favorite strain, which used to work wonders before, isn’t that marvelous now.
-No, it is not your vendor’s fault: your body is simply too used to THC.
+No, it is not your vendor’s fault; your body is simply too used to THC.

-You have forgotten your priorities: Do you cancel plans, procrastinate, or feel guilty because you want to smoke?
+You forget your priorities: Do you cancel plans, procrastinate, or feel guilty because you want to smoke?
 Many smokers develop a dependency that takes over their responsibilities, creating unhealthy habits that hinder them from establishing a fun social life, achieving their goals, or simply knowing when to walk away from their dab rig.